boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 ## Host OS

-* Improved Network Performance: The OS can schedule network requests more efficiently, preventing network congestion, and improving overall stability and network performance with NRLP signals.
-* API to facilitate Application Development: OS can provide more accurate available bandwidth to applications through the API (as mentioned above), making implementation easier for applications that don't requrie dedicated bandwidth measurement.
+API to facilitate Application Development:
+: An OS can provide more accurate available bandwidth to applications through the API (as mentioned above), making implementation easier for applications that don't requrie dedicated bandwidth measurement.

+Prevent Abuse:
-* Prevent Abuse: The OS can allocate network resources more fairly among different processes, with NRLP signals, ensuring that no single process monopolizes the network.
+: The OS can allocate network resources more fairly among different processes, with NRLP signals, ensuring that no single process monopolizes the network.

-* Better Resource Management: OS can also optimize resource allocation, by deprioritizing background/inactive applications in the event of high network utilization.
+Better Resource Management:
+: OS can also optimize resource allocation, by deprioritizing background/inactive applications in the event of high network utilization.

+Enhanced Security:
-* Enhanced Security: Awareness of NRLPs can help the OS detect and mitigate network-related security threats, such as denial-of-service (DoS) attacks.
+: Awareness of NRLPs can help the OS detect and mitigate network-related security threats, such as denial-of-service (DoS) attacks.

-* Cost Efficiency: By managing network usage based on rate limits, the OS can help reduce network-related costs.
-* Improved User Experience: By avoiding network congestion and ensuring fair resource allocation, the OS can provide a smoother, more responsive user experience.
+Improved User Experience:
+: By avoiding network congestion and ensuring fair resource allocation, the OS can provide a smoother, more responsive user experience.

-* Improved Application Development Efficiency: OS providing rate limits through an API (as mentioned above) can provide the above listed benefits at per application level.
+Improved Application Development Efficiency:
+: OS providing rate limits through an API (as mentioned above) can provide the above listed benefits at per application level.

 # Security Considerations